Fellowship-of-turing/Namsor_2.1_api/source/index.md

 -   Certain API response code examples have been truncated in order to improve readability.
 For example the countriesOriginTop, ethnicitiesTop and matchCandidates Array fields have been reduced to 2 elements in length.
 -   Be aware that data in the code examples have been URL encoded into the corresponding ASCII code characters when necessary, for example "谢晓亮" is replaced by "%E8%B0%A2%E6%99%93%E4%BA%AE".

+<h3 id="privacy">Privacy</h3>

+Set learnable=false and anonymized=true for highest privacy (ie. to forget data as it's processed)

+### Region Classifications

+We provide two regions classifications when inferring the origin.
+These classifications have slightly different enumerators that we have detailed below:

+#### regionOrigin :

+Africa, Asia, Europe, Latin America and the Caribbean, Northern America, Oceania, Unclassified

+#### topRegionOrigin :

+Africa, Americas, Asia, Europe, Oceania, Unclassified

+### Soft Limit vs Hard Limit

+Reaching the soft limit will trigger an email notification.
+Reaching the hard limit will trigger an email notification and block the API key.

 ## Authentication